awslabs/flowgger/README.md

 Compilation and installation
 ----------------------------

-The current code is written for rust-nightly (1.4.0), although it can work on rust-stable with minor changes.
+The current code works on rust-stable (1.3.0) as well as rust-nightly (1.4.0).

-In addition to rust-nightly, the openssl-dev system package (or LibreSSL) is required for TLS support.
+In addition to the Rust compiler, the openssl-dev system package (or LibreSSL) is required for TLS support.

 After having intalled rust-nightly, compile with the usual: